gsrohde/testBML/docs/README.md

   `skelBML_license.md`, and `skelBML_description`.
 - Any files in the `script` directory.

-### Updating your module library
+### Updating your module library from the skeleton

-The BioCro development team may make changes to the skeleton module library in the future; every effort will be made to limit the frequency of these updates, but they will nevertheless occur.
-When there is an update to this repository, you can update your module library by taking the following steps:
+The BioCro development team may make changes to the BioCro framework and/or the skeleton module library in the future; every effort will be made to limit the frequency of these updates, but they will nevertheless occur.
+When there is an update to this repository, you can update your module library from it by taking the following steps:
 1. Make a new "development" branch for your repository (based on the main branch) and make sure this branch is checked out in your working copy.
 2. Make sure you have a remote named `upstream` that points to the